Satwik-uppada/Data-Analysis-Capstone-Project/How to run.md

 ### Step 4: Open the Project Notebook

-In Jupyter Notebook, navigate to the project directory and open the main project notebook, typically named "Amazon_Product_Sales_Analysis.ipynb".
+In Jupyter Notebook, navigate to the project directory and open the main project notebook, typically named "EDA Project.ipynb".

 ### Step 5: Run the Notebook Cells